AlexsLemonade/training-modules/external-workshops/using-training-materials.md

 **3.)
 The `training-modules` repository also contains the current version of the exercise notebooks that participants can use to practice what they learned during consultation periods and after the workshop.**

-We will provide you with access to a repository that contains the answer key for the exercises.
+We will provide you with access to a repository that contains exercise answer keys.
 At the end of the workshop, download a zip file with the exercise notebook answers that apply to your workshop and distribute them to participants via email and Slack (if you are using it).

 **RStudio**